-At BiltongMagazine.com we designed a biltong box starting from an IKEA EKET cabinet.
-We’ll take you through all the steps in detail, so you can create one at home.
+At Meately.com, we designed a biltong box starting from an IKEA EKET cabinet.
+We’ll take you through all the steps in detail so that you can create one at home.

 We’ll go over the components and tools you need, how to prepare the components, how to put everything together and add how to add some flair to your new biltong box.